+July 2016: The National Advisory Committee for Implementation of the National Forest System Land Management Planning Rule will meet in Portland, Oregon on July 12-14th.
+Meeting agenda and details will be posted soon.

 May 2016: The National Advisory Committee for Implementation of the National Forest System Land Management Planning Rule will meet in Charleston, South Carolina on May 10-12th.
-See the Federal Register Notice, agenda, and webinar and conference call information.

-March 2016: The National Advisory Committee for Implementation of the National Forest System Land Management Planning Rule will meet in Washington, D.C. on March 8-9, 2016.
-Attendees were also able to participate via webinar and conference call.
-Review the meeting summary, agenda, and Federal Register Notice to find out more about the meeting.
+Click here to see the meeting summary.

 The Committee provides guidance and recommendations to the Secretary of Agriculture and the Chief of the Forest Service on Planning Rule implementation.
 Click here to view the recommendations received to date from the Committee.

 June 2016: The Committee has drafted two guides for Understanding Your Opportunities for Participating in the Forest Service Planning Process.
 Click here to see the final text for: A Guide for State, Local, and Tribal Governments and A Guide for Citizens.

 April 2016: The Committee has provided recommendations for conducting Pre Assessment Wilderness Inventory work.
 The committee has developed and conveyed the “Tool for Programmatic Overview of Implementation of the Rule – Measuring Success”.